datopia/pixyll/_drafts/hitchhiker.md

 # Conclusion

-I hope we have explained the background behind the Hitchhiker-Tree so that you have an understanding why it is a theoretically and practically optimal datastructure to build distributed databases on top.
+I hope we have explained the background behind the Hitchhiker Tree so that you have an understanding why it is a theoretically and practically optimal datastructure to build distributed databases on top.
 You can also watch David Greenberg's [Strange Loop talk](https://www.youtube.com/watch?v=jdn617M3-P4) to